Nonprofit audits: Checklist, tips, and tools

 Many such professionals will be listed in directories maintained by entities like the American Institute of Certified Public Accountants (AICPA) or the National Council of Nonprofits.

-References from other organizations in your field will help you identify firms with experience in the different types of audits for nonprofits.
+References from other organizations in your field will help you identify firms with experience in different types of audits for nonprofits.

-Ideally you will find an auditor who has a greater emphasis on mission alignment and sector-specific challenges compared to those working purely in the business or financial sectors.
+Ideally, you will find an auditor who has a greater emphasis on mission alignment and sector-specific challenges compared to those working purely in the business or financial sectors.

 That kind of vision generally goes hand in hand with a more collaborative approach, addressing the organization’s operational needs rather than simply crunching the numbers.